How Many Bank Accounts Does a Family Really Need?

 - Partner A paycheck: 1st and 15th, $X net.

-- Partner B paycheck: Every other Friday, $Y net.
+- Partner B paycheck: every other Friday, $Y net.

 Step 2: Set Up Direct Deposit Splits

-- 70% to Joint Checking: Covers all shared household expenses.
+- 70% to Joint Checking โ covers all shared household expenses.

 Step 3: Automate Secondary Transfers

-- $300 → Vacation Fund.
+- $300 โ Vacation Fund.

-- $200 → Home Maintenance Fund.
+- $200 โ Home Maintenance Fund.

-- $150 → Vehicle Fund.
+- $150 โ Vehicle Fund.

-- $100 → Kids’ Activities Fund.
+- $100 โ Kids’ Activities Fund.

-- $100 → Holiday/Gift Fund.
+- $100 โ Holiday/Gift Fund.

-These “sinking fund” transfers turn irregular large expenses into manageable monthly contributions.
-When the car
+These “sinking fund” transfers turn irregular, large expenses into predictable monthly contributions.
+When the car needs a $1,200 repair, the money is already sitting there instead of forcing a scramble or a credit card charge.

 Step 4: Automate Bill Payments

-- Utilities (electricity, gas, water, internet).
+- Utilities โ electricity, gas, water, internet.

-- Insurance premiums (health, auto, home).
+- Insurance premiums โ health, auto, home.

-- Subscriptions (streaming, gym, software).
+- Subscriptions โ streaming, gym, software.

 Tools for Multi-Account Family Finance Management